dondodano/remisapp/README.md

 <h1 align="center">SPAMAST - Research and Extension Management Information
 System (REMIS)</h1>
-<p align="center">This laravel system will help the REMIS Coordinator at Government state college in managing documents.</p>
+<p align="center">This laravel system will help the REMIS Coordinator at University and State Colleges in managing Research and Extension related documents.</p>
+git
 ## About REMIS

 REMIS - Research and Extension Management Information System used Laravel framework as its development framework.
 The system is use to manage Research and Extension documents